Going through the 3 to 2 nap transition can be a bit murky when you don’t have a plan!

 Hey there, you’re listening to the, My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.

 So it is important to listen up.
-If you’re the little one is even about to go through this transition or is in the thick of this transition, because you want to make sure that you’re navigating this transition as seamlessly as possible.
+If you’re the little one is even about to go through the 3 to 2 nap transition or is in the thick of this transition, because you want to make sure that you’re navigating this 3-2 nap transition as seamlessly as possible.
 So generally speaking, I would say that most babies are ready to drop that third nap somewhere in the eight to eight and a half month.
 Mark, that seems to be the average.
 There are definitely babies that are ready earlier that by the seven and a half month mark or so maybe even by seven months, they are ready.
 And then there are definitely babies that are holding on to three naps until they get closer to nine months.
 So there is a range in terms of what is normal, but I would say by far the most common adverse that common age is that eight to eight and a half month mark.

-And typically what triggers that transition to a two nap schedule is your little one, simply getting older and being able to pull off bigger wake windows.
+And typically what triggers that 3-2 nap transition to a two nap schedule is your little one, simply getting older and being able to pull off bigger wake windows.
 And when their wake windows get to that three to three and a half hour mark there just simply, isn’t going to be room in the day for that third nap anymore.
 So this is often that age that a lot of parents are so excited for because it means that your little one schedule is going to become a little bit more set.
 And when I say set, I don’t mean that no matter what your little one is napping at the exact same times, every single day, it still needs to be taking into account week windows.
 But what it means is that there are less moving parts to your little one schedule.
 And so it’s much easier to get much more consistency.

 Then you can get what that three nap schedule.
-Now that’s definitely the most common scenario that triggers the three to two nap transition, but there are definitely others.
+Now that’s definitely the most common scenario that triggers the 3 to 2 nap transition, but there are definitely others.
 So another scenario that I see sometimes is that the baby, no matter what, no matter what kind of changes you make to your daytime schedule for the earlier naps, your little one refuses to take that third nap.
 And I have seen that happen sometimes that despite the tweaking that we make to the schedule, despite all the help that we might offer that baby to fall asleep for that third nap, despite all the various different timing changes that we might experiment with that third nap just isn’t happening anymore.
 And so of course, when that happens, we have no choice, but to get your little one onto a two nap schedule.
 So that would mean stretching out, grow little ones, wake windows to make the, to nap schedule actually work a third scenario that you want to look out for.

 That could be a sign that your little one is ready to go down to.
 A two nap schedule is if your little ones, three naps suddenly all become too short, right?
 So remember our goal.
 We want to be seeing two of those three naps, be nice and long, well over an hour a piece, but, and if that’s happening and then suddenly your little ones naps have gotten shorter and rather than getting a couple longer naps in the day, your little one’s giving you, you know, three tiny 30 or 45 minute catnaps, that actually might also be a sign that you need to be increasing their wake time and ultimately dropping that third nap because over while over tiredness is a very well-known culprit of short naps under tiredness is also a culprit of short naps.
 And so if your little one is just not up for periods of time, there are long enough, it means that he’s not going to build up enough sleep pressure for him to be able to sleep past that 30 or 45 minute mark, if especially if that’s what he was pulling off beforehand.